 After the employee’s 2nd level manager has approved the promotion data, the data change for the employee needs to be processed by the employee’s HR Business Partner, too.
 In particular, he or she needs to approve the data change, in order for the changes to take effect in the system.
 Until the change is approved, the proposed change is pending and the change is displayed in the Job Information and/or Compensation Information block for the employee.

-In this process step, the HR Business Partner of the employee will need to complete the workflow by selecting the change request, reviewing the changes for the employee and then lastly approving the request.
+In this process step, the HR Business Partner of the employee will complete the workflow by selecting the change request, reviewing the changes for the employee and then lastly approving the request.

 Procedure